Chapter

 The other guys would start jumping on their backs to see how many they

 could hold.
 The team which held the most guys won.
-Here’s our sailor in the picture at right with three

 of his buddies.
 There’s no doubt who the Carrocci is in this picture.